For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Carelessness

-• Thoughts on death and suicide.
+• Thoughts of death and suicide.

 • Feelings of inadequacy for the baby,

-• To despair,
+• to despair,

-• Ideas that are less successful in others,
+• Ideas that are less successful in others

-• Ideas deemed worthless by others,
+• Thoughts deemed worthless by others,

-• Confusion of thought.
+• Confusion of thoughts.

 Behavioral Symptoms

-• Stay away from the crowd,
+• staying away from the crowd,

-• Not going out,
+• not going out,

-• Ölack of self-care,
+• Lack of self-care

 • Arguing, shouting.

-Who is at Risk for Postpartum Depression?
+Who is at Risk of Postpartum Depression?

-• Pregnant women who cannot receive maternal support,
+• Pregnant women who cannot receive maternal support

 • Developmental defects of the baby,

-• The situation where the baby needs intensive care,
+• If the baby needs intensive care,

-• Baby miscarriage,
+• baby miscarriage,

 • Unexpected/unwanted pregnancy,

-• Those who have multiple children,
+• Those who have more than one child,

-• History of mental illness during pregnancy and postpartum in first degree relatives
+• History of mental illness during pregnancy and postpartum in first-degree relatives

-• History of sexual trauma,
+• History of sexual trauma

-• Before people who have experienced the event,
+• People who have previously experienced depression

 • Pregnant women with diabetes, hypertension, orthopedic and neurological diseases,

-• Early pregnancy or late; pregnancy,
+• Early pregnancy or late pregnancy,

-• Early or late; marriage, unwanted marriages,
+• Early or late marriage, unwanted marriages,

-• People with depression during pregnancy,
+• People experiencing depression during pregnancy,

-• People facing other challenges in life
+• People who face other difficulties in life

 • Those who have relationship problems,

-• Insufficient socio-economic conditions,
+• Inadequate socio-economic conditions,

-• People at risk of difficult birth
+• People who have experienced a difficult birth risk

 Our Services